-Scotland’s National Action Plan for Human Rights (SNAP) was launched on International Human Rights Day, 10 December 2013.
-It sets out a bold roadmap towards a Scotland where everyone can live with human dignity.
+SNAP is Scotland’s National Action Plan for Human Rights.
+Its vision is a Scotland where everyone can live with human dignity.

 SNAP fulfils key recommendations from the United Nations and the Council of Europe.
 It has been praised internationally for its collaborative, multi-stakeholder approach, and is regularly cited in reports to the UN about Scotland’s implementation of its international human rights obligations.

 Since late 2017, work has been taking place to develop Scotland’s second National Action Plan for Human Rights (SNAP 2).
 SNAP 2 will be published in Spring 2023.